marekandreas/elpa/INSTALL.md

 Please look at configure --help for all available options.

+We recommend that you do not build ELPA in it`s main directory but that you use do it in a sub-directory:

+mkdir build
+cd build

+../configure [with all options needed for your system, see below]

+In this way, you have a clean separation between original *ELPA* source files and the compiled object files

 Please note, that it is necessary to set the **compiler options** like optimisation flags etc. for the Fortran and C part.
-For example sth. like this is a usual way ./configure FCFLAGS="-O2 -mavx" CFLAGS="-O2 -mavx" For details, please have a look at the documentation for the compilers of your choice.
+For example sth. like this is a usual way: ./configure FCFLAGS="-O2 -mavx" CFLAGS="-O2 -mavx" For details, please have a look at the documentation for the compilers of your choice.

+### Choice of building with or without MPI ###

+It is possible to build the *ELPA* library with or without MPI support

+Normally *ELPA* is build with MPI, in order to speed-up calculations by using distributed parallelisation over several nodes.
+This is, however, only reasonably if the programs calling the *ELPA* library are already MPI parallized, and *ELPA* can use the same block-cyclic distribution of data as in the calling program.

+Programs which do not support MPI parallelisation can still make use of the *ELPA* library if it has also been build without MPI support.

+If you want to build *ELPA* with MPI support, please have a look at "A) Setting of MPI compiler and libraries".
+For builds without MPI support, please have a look at "B) Building *ELPA* without MPI support".

+Please note, that it is absolutely supported that both versions of the *ELPA* library are build and installed.

-### Setting of MPI compiler and libraries ###
+### A) Setting of MPI compiler and libraries ###

-In the standard case *ELPA* need a MPI compiler and MPI libraries.
+In the standard case *ELPA* needs a MPI compiler and MPI libraries.
 The configure script will try to set this by itself.
 If, however, on the build system the compiler wrapper cannot automatically found, it is recommended to set it by hand with a variable, e.g.

 configure FC=mpif90

+Please note, thate setting a C MPI-compiles is NOT necessary.

+In some cases, on your system different MPI libraries and compilers are installed.
+Then it might happen that during the build step an error like "no module mpi" or "cannot open module mpi" is given.
+You can switch off that the  *ELPA* library uses MPI modules (and instead uses MPI header files) by adding

+--disable-mpi-module

+to the configure call.

+Please continue reading at "C) Enabling GPU support"

+### B) Building *ELPA* without MPI support ###

+If you want to build *ELPA* without MPI support, add

+--with-mpi=0

+to your configure call.

+You have to specify which compilers shouldbe used like,

+configure FC=gfortran --with-mpi=0

+DO NOT specify a MPI compiler here.

+Note, that the the installed *ELPA* library files will be suffixed with "_onenode", in order to descriminate this build from possible ones with MPI.

+Please continue reading at "C) Enabling GPU support"

-### Hybrid MPI/OpenMP library build ###
+### C) Enabling GPU support ###

-The *ELPA* library can be build to support hybrid MPI/OpenMP support.
-To do this the "--enable-openmp" configure option should be said.
-If also a hybrid version of *ELPA* is wanted, it is recommended to build to version of *ELPA*: one with pure MPI and a hybrid version.
-They can be both installed in the same path, since the have different so library names.
+The *ELPA* library can be build with GPU support.
+If *ELPA* is build with GPU support, users can choose at RUNTIME, whether to use the GPU version or not.

+For GPU support, NVIDIA GPUs with compute capability >= 3.5 are needed.

+GPU support is set with

+--enable-gpu

+It might be necessary to also set the options (please see configure --help)

+--with-cuda-path
+--with-cuda-sdk-path
+--with-GPU-compute-capability

+Please continue reading at "D) Enabling OpenMP support".

+### D) Enabling OpenMP support ###

+The *ELPA* library can be build with OpenMP support.
+This can be support of hybrid MPI/OpenMP parallelization, since *ELPA* is build with MPI support (see A ) or only shared-memory parallization, since *ELPA* is build without MPI support (see B).

+To enable OpenMP support, add

+"--enable-openmp"

+as configure option.

+Note that as in case with/without MPI, you can also build and install versions of *ELPA* with/without OpenMP support at the same time.

+However, the GPU choice at runtime, is not compatible with OpenMP support

+Please continue reading at "E) Standard libraries in default installation paths".

-### Standard libraries in default installation paths###
+### E) Standard libraries in default installation paths###

-In order to build the *ELPA* library, some (depending on the settings during the configure step, see below) libraries are needed.
+In order to build the *ELPA* library, some (depending on the settings during the configure step) libraries are needed.

 Typically these are:
-  - Basic Linear Algebra Subroutines (BLAS)
+  - Basic Linear Algebra Subroutines (BLAS)                   (always needed)
-  - Lapack routines
+  - Lapack routines                                           (always needed)
-  - Basic Linear Algebra Communication Subroutines (BLACS)
+  - Basic Linear Algebra Communication Subroutines (BLACS)    (only needed if MPI support was set)
-  - Scalapack routines
+  - Scalapack routines                                        (only needed if MPI support was set)
-  - a working MPI library
+  - a working MPI library                                     (only needed if MPI support was set)
+  - a working OpenMP library                                  (only needed if OpenMP support was set)
+  - a working CUDA/cublas library                             (only needed if GPU support was set)

-If the needed library are installed on the build system in standard paths (e.g. /usr/lib64) the in most cases the *ELPA* configure step will recognize the needed libraries automatically.
+If the needed library are installed on the build system in standard paths (e.g. /usr/lib64) in the most cases the *ELPA* configure step will recognize the needed libraries automatically.
 No setting of any library paths should be necessary.

+If your configure steps finish succcessfully, please continue at "G) Choice of ELPA2 compute kernels".
+If your configure step aborts, or you want to use libraries in non standard paths please continue at "F) Non standard paths or non standard libraries".

-### Non standard paths or non standard libraries ###
+### F) Non standard paths or non standard libraries ###

 If standard libraries are on the build system either installed in non standard paths, or special non standard libraries (e.g. *Intel's MKL*) should be used, it might be necessary